Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Necromancy/Negative Energy Flood.md

 > components: VM
 > comp_m: "a broken bone and a square of black silk"
 >
 > description: "You send ribbons of negative energy at one creature you can see within range.
 Unless the target is undead, it must make a Constitution saving throw, taking 5d12 necrotic damage on a failed save, or half as much damage on a successful one.
 A target killed by this damage rises up as a zombie at the start of your next turn.
 The zombie pursues whatever creature it can see that is closest to it.
-Statistics for the zombie are in the Monster Manual.\nIf you target an undead with this spell, the target doesn't make a saving throw.
+Statistics for the zombie are in the Monster Manual.\n\nIf you target an undead with this spell, the target doesn't make a saving throw.
 Instead, roll 5d12.
 The target gains half the total as temporary hit points."
 > higher_level: ""
 > ```